Joshua-K1234/Costco-Sales-Performance-Analysis/README.md

 ### Recommendations
-The profit of tables each year is leading to increasing losses of profit each year.
+The profit of tables each year is leading to increasing losses of profit each year -3K$ in 2022, -$8K in 2023 with no difference in the quantity of sales in these years.
 I would recommend seeing if there is anything that can be done to increase the profitablity of tables.
 They are selling but they are selling at a increasing loss each year.
 To mitigate losses I would suggest to reduce the production of tables for the year 2024.